 - a.
-Applying research and principles of modeling and forecasting to pest management - b.
-Understanding, conducting and interpreting results of experimental trails - c.
+Applying research and principles of modeling and forecasting - b.
+Understanding, conducting and interpreting results of experimental trials - c.
 Evaluating climate and management factors in pest control systems - d.
 Evaluating non-traditional pest control methods - e.
 In-field evaluations and management of cropping and pest management systems